Counselling Services Counselling & Supervision in Harrow and Stanmore

 The virus

 These are the first known symptoms of Coronavirus: sore throat, fever, cough, breathing difficulties and fatigue.
 For some weeks I have had all of these symptoms apart from the fever.
-Then I hear that one can have the virus without the fever.
+Then I hear that people can have the virus without the fever.
 As the number of deaths escalate, my cough gets worse.
 I feel as if there is an iron bar pressing down on my chest.

 The virus is spreading, it travels through the air and rests on surfaces.
 Apparently, it can live on plastic for weeks.
 There are discussions about the pros and cons of wearing a mask and we are given handwashing demonstrations.